bshredder/gene-sequencer/README.md

 **Requirement #3 - overload the operator+ and ==**

 For a chromosome, the addition operator will be a shorthand way to combine two chromosomes.
-This will (kindof) simulate meiosis by selecting two of the four possible allelles.
+This will (kindof) simulate meiosis by selecting two of the four possible alleles.
 For example, when a user of your chromosome pair class does the following;

 ````
 ChromosomePair C1, C2, C3;

 	...

-// creates a new chromosome pair from two existing chromosmes
+// creates a new chromosome pair from two existing chromosomes
 // select two (2) of the four (4) alleles from each gene
 C3 = C1 + C2;

 ````

-We want the result (C3) to be the 'simulated result of the biological combining of two chromosome pair pairs - mieosis.
+We want the result (C3) to be the 'simulated result of the biological combining of two chromosome pair pairs - meiosis.
 The minimal implementation will select two of the four alleles based on random selection.
-For extra points you can implement a more complicated and biologically accurate punnette probablity model.
+For extra points you can implement a more complicated and biologically accurate Punnett probability model.

 **Requirement #4 - Implement unit tests for each class**